IksKlatka/literature_api/README.md

-Flask REST API about countries, books and with library functionality with user authorization.
+Flask REST API with library functionality and user authorization.